-Some car parks provide free electricity, but you have to pay for parking, others charge for both parking and electricity use.
+If a charge-point is located in car park, these are sometimes free to use, however you may have to pay for parking.
+Some car parks charge for both parking and electricity use.
 For the latest information it’s best to visit the website of the organisation that manages the car park you wish to use.

-Some electric vehicle charge point suppliers will supply a home charging point for free with the OLEV grant.
+Some EV charge-point suppliers will provide a home charging point for free with the OLEV grant.

 Buying an Ultra Low Emission Vehicle (ULEV)

 ULEVs are broken down into three main types:

 - Battery Electric Vehicles (BEVs) – these rely solely on battery power and can travel between 100 and 300 miles on a single charge.
 Current examples seen on our roads include the Nissan Leaf, BMW i3 and the Tesla S saloon.
 2015 saw a 48 per cent increase in pure electric registrations compared to 2014.

 - Plug-in Hybrid Electric Vehicle (PHEV) – these employ a conventional petrol, or diesel engine alongside an electric motor.
 They have a relatively short range on electric power (20-40 miles) but the use of both drive systems can return figures in excess of 130 miles per gallon equivalent.
 Examples include the Mitsubishi Outlander SUV, the newer Toyota Prius PHEV and the BMW i8 sports car.
 2015 saw a 137 per cent increase in plug in-hybrid registrations compared to 2014.